 Document family violence information in the eJAS family violence note type (but not on any eJAS or ACES letters).
-Offer a referral to the on-site or community based family violence advocate (or pro bono services, as available, for ineligible parents).
+Offer a referral to the on-site or community based family violence advocate.

-Follow the same requirements as DCS Good Cause to document a family violence issue but the adult recipient/ineligible parent may pursue the time limit extension without filing a DCS Good Cause claim.
-Encourage the adult recipient/ineligible parent to request DCS Good Cause if establishing and/or collecting cash and/or medical support may result in serious physical or emotional harm to the child or adult recipient/ineligible parent.
+The adult recipient may pursue the time limit extension without filing a DCS Good Cause claim.
+Encourage the adult recipient to request DCS Good Cause if establishing and/or collecting cash and/or medical support may result in serious physical or emotional harm to the child or adult recipient.

-An adult recipient/ineligible parent must follow a family violence service plan developed by a person trained in family violence to be eligible for the family violence time limit extension.
+An adult recipient must follow a family violence service plan developed by a person trained in family violence services to be eligible for the family violence TLE.
 An on-site advocate or a trained WFPS/WFSSS can create a family violence plan.

-Note: A family may qualify for the family violence time limit extension with past or current family violence.
-A parent doesn't have to be in immediate danger to qualify for a family violence time limit extension.
+Note: A family may qualify for the family violence TLE with past or current family violence.
+A parent doesn't have to be in immediate danger to qualify for a family violence TLE.

-An adult recipient/ineligible parent living with an abuser may be approved for a family violence time limit extension.
-Develop a family violence service plan the adult recipient/ineligible parent can follow safely if living with the abuser.
-Connect the adult recipient/ineligible parent to an on-site or local family violence advocate where appropriate for the family’s safety.
+An adult recipient living with an abuser may be approved for a family violence TLE.
+Develop a family violence service plan the adult recipient can follow safely if living with the abuser.
+Connect the adult recipient to an on-site or local family violence advocate where appropriate for the family’s safety.

 Family violence can also occur in a two-parent assistance unit.
 Use office protocol to interview parents separately (see WFHB 6.5.6).
 WFPS/WFSSS should omit any direct references to family or domestic violence in eJAS notes or the IRP for confidentiality.

-An adult recipient/ineligible parent can complete a family violence service plan with a family violence advocate whenever possible.
+An adult recipient can complete a family violence service plan with a family violence advocate whenever possible.
 They can also complete a temporary service plan requiring a service plan within 30 days of creating a temporary plan (up to 90 days with a supervisor approval).
-A WFPS/WFSSS trained in family violence can complete the plan if the adult recipient/ineligible parent does not want to complete a plan with a family violence advocate.
-The family violence service plan must be listed in the IRP as a condition of remaining eligible for a family violence time limit extension.
+A WFPS/WFSSS trained in family violence can complete the plan if the adult recipient does not want to complete a plan with a family violence advocate.
+The family violence service plan must be listed in the IRP as a condition of remaining eligible for a family violence TLE.

-Create a reasonable and safe plan for ineligible parents, drawing on locally available resources.
-See Ineligible Parents' Family Violence Plans for more information.
-Document the ineligible parents' family violence plan in eJAS family violence case notes.
+Create a reasonable and safe plan for adult recipients, drawing on locally available resources.
+Document the adult recipient’s family violence plan in eJAS family violence case notes.

 See the Social Services manual, Good Cause chapter, and the WorkFirst Handbook, Section 6.5, Family Violence, for more information about DCS Good Cause verification requirements and family violence.

-3.6.1.8 How do I know if an adult recipient/ineligible parent qualifies for a child in dependency time limit extension?
+3.6.1.8 How do I know if an adult recipient qualifies for a child in dependency time limit extension?

 Contact the Department of Children, Youth and Families (DCYF) to determine if the family has an open child welfare case and work collaboratively with them to address the family needs from both the child welfare system and the WorkFirst program.
-For a family who may have an open tribal child welfare case, send the adult recipient/ineligible parent’s name and eJAS ID to WorkFirst program managers Sarah Mintzer with a cc to Sarah Garcia to determine eligibility for the extension.
+For a family who may have an open tribal child welfare case, send the adult recipient’s name and eJAS ID to WorkFirst Program Managers Sarah Mintzer and Sarah Garcia to determine eligibility for a TLE.

-Approve an adult recipient/ineligible parent for a child in dependency time limit extension if:
+Approve an adult recipient for a child in dependency TLE if:

-It is the first-time any of the adult recipient/ineligible parent’s children are in court ordered dependency, and
+It is the first-time any of the adult recipient’s children are in court ordered dependency, and